EvgeniiZorin/Handbook_Databases/README.md

 **Types of databases**:
 - SQL (relational databases): MySQL, PostreSQL, SQLite, Microsoft SQL Server, MariaDB, Oracle;
+  - *In a relational database, there are relationships between tables.*
 - NoSQL (not only SQL; can also structure in non-structured data): MongoDB, Redis, Firebase, DynamoDB, Cassandra;

 Datatypes: